ORGANIZATION AND VENUE QUESTIONS

 Click here for more information on the Innovative Initiative.

 Who reviews my application?

-A committee, comprised of folk art experts from museums, galleries, and universities, whose collective expertise encompasses a range of media, cultural areas and geographic regions reviews all the applications.
-Employees of IFAA do not have a vote in the process.
+A committee, comprised of folk art experts from museums, galleries, and universities, whose collective expertise encompasses a range of media, cultural areas and geographic regions review all applications.
+Employees of IFAM do not have a vote in the process.

 What criteria is used to evaluate applications?

 During the selection process, reviewers evaluate applications based on the following criteria: artistic quality; traditionalism of the art form/art work as well as of the design and the production process; acquisition of artistic knowledge (how the artist has acquired their artistic knowledge and skills); and role or use of the art form/art work in the artist’s community.
 Innovative folk art will be evaluated based on the creative process in its development and the resourcefulness shown in keeping traditional skills alive.

 When will I be notified of the result of my application?